EPCs explained: If you're selling or renting your home out, you need to make sure your home has an Energy Performance Certificate (EPC).

 Which buildings need an EPC?

-A building requires an EPC if it uses heating or air-conditioning.
+Almost all homes need and EPC, but that technical definition is that a building requires an EPC if it uses heating or air-conditioning.
 By definition, it uses energy to 'condition an indoor climate' i.e. between a roof and walls.

 Every part of a building, or extension to a building that uses its own internal heating system will need an EPC.